Byram D. Avari

-Byram Dinshawji Avari (بیرام ڈی آواری; 1942 – 22 January 2023) was a Pakistani hotelier and twice Asian Games gold medalist.
+Byram Dinshawji Avari (بیرام ڈی آواری; 1942 – 22 January 2023) was a Pakistani hotelier and double Asian Games gold medalist in Sailing.
 He was based in Karachi, Sindh and owner of Avari Hotels.

+Family and Personal life

+Byram Dinshawji Avari was a member of the Parsi community.
+Byram and Goshpi Avari have three children together, including Xerxes, also an Asian Games competitor for Pakistan.
+Xerxes Avari was named in the Pakistan sailing squad for the 2006 Asian Games in the International 470 class and also competed in the 2010 Asian Games.